 Bacteria can spread from animals to humans, but also the other way around; from humans to animals.
 When animal pathogens become resistant to first line antibiotics, diseases become more difficult to treat, just as in humans.
 Many people come in close contact with animals in their daily life as we keep them as pets in our homes or raise animals for food.
 Wildlife encounters are also possible.
 Resistant bacteria can be common in livestock and there are several examples of how farmers and their families have become colonized with the same resistant bacteria as their animals (for example).
 Likewise, livestock veterinarians are at risk of carrying livestock-associated resistant bacteria.
 The bacteria may then spread further in society.
 Zoonotic diseases are infections that can be passed from animals to humans, either directly or by vectors such as ticks and mosquitoes.

 All animals have bacteria living in and on their bodies.
-In many animal farms, antibiotics are used to prevent and treat infections as well as for growth promotion, and the animals may become colonized with antibiotic resistant bacteria.
+In many animal farms, antibiotics are used to prevent and treat infections as well as for growth promotion.
+The animals on the farm can then become colonized with antibiotic resistant bacteria.
 During slaughter or when processing the meat, these bacteria can potentially be transferred to the product.
 Furthermore, fruits and vegetables can become contaminated with animal feces directly from the animals or via water contaminated with human or animal waste that is used for irrigation of the crops.
 Eating food contaminated with bacteria may directly cause an infection, such as diarrhea caused by salmonella, campylobacter and enterohaemorrhagic E. coli (EHEC).
 Resistant bacterial strains, or genes encoding resistance, may also be transferred to the normal gut flora of the consumer without causing an infection.
 The resistant bacteria can potentially cause infections later on and spread to other people.

-Resistant bacteria are frequently detected in chicken and meat.
-However, the impact of this is for human health is currently not known and may differ in different parts of the world.
+Resistant bacteria are frequently detected in chicken and meat and other produce.
+However, the exact impact of this is for human health is currently not known and may differ in different parts of the world.
 Some studies demonstrate similarities between the antibiotic resistance genes found in meat and those found in human pathogens, while other studies have not seen this connection, see for example.
-More research is needed to determine the scale of the problem.
 Proper cooking and handling of food helps to decrease the spread of infections as well as resistant bacteria.

 Bacteria can spread via drinking water or water supplies that are used for example for irrigation, washing cooking utensils or for hygienic purposes.
 Resistant bacteria have been found in many water sources such as drinking wells, rivers and effluents from wastewater treatment plants.
 Several bacterial diseases can spread via contaminated water, including typhoid fever and cholera.
 There are many ways resistant bacteria can end up in the water; release of untreated waste from animals and humans is one important source.